diwic/thin_main_loop/README.md

 Because Rust's native GUI story starts with the main loop.

-(Btw, this library might be useful for many other use cases too.)
+(Although this library might be useful for many other use cases too.)

 ## Goals